NicolasOmar/angular-practice/README.md

 | Project | npm run setup-project |

 ## How to run it
-To run the app in a new browser instance, run the following command in the project´s folder:
+To run the app in a new browser instance, run the following command in the project's folder:
 ```sh
 npm start
 ```